 3. Organize and digitize paper clutter.

 Once you’ve set up your desk, it’s time to start populating it with all those documents, to do lists, and files.
 But is that really necessary?
 First, make sure you have a system in place for organizing hard copies of documents out of sight.
 Consider a file cabinet, folders, inbox and outbox trays, or some combination of those as described in this example of a streamlined system for dealing with paper clutter at work.
 Ideally, most of your paper clutter is put away rather than strewn across your workspace.
 However, some information may be useful to keep in sight.
 Consider hanging up a cork board with pins or a whiteboard where you can jot down urgent notes.
+To go paperless completely, you can also switch to an online whiteboard as an alternative.
 Either solution can help you move paper off your desk while keeping relevant information visible.
 Finally, digitize whatever you can by scanning.
 Pyrus allows you to share relevant documents digitally and securely.
 You can connect these documents to your team’s tasks so you don’t need anything but the digital copies to work and collaborate efficiently.

 4. Keep other necessary supplies handy and organized.

 This may be obvious, but if you’re getting up every few minutes for a highlighter pen, a paper clip, or a pair of scissors, you’re preventing yourself from achieving flow.
 Instead of fetching supplies from corners of your home as you need them, keep track of what you use for a few days and then block off some time to organize your necessary supplies right on your desk.
 You can choose to introduce an organizer for your desk, install drawer dividers to help keep things organized in categories, or just set up a few old coffee mugs for a simple solution.
 If you’re feeling really short on desk space, considering adding a floating shelf on the wall by your desk.
 That way, your supplies can stay in reach, and you can stay in your flow.